dataseyo/dataseyo/README.md

 ### Zachary Shifrel

 Hi, I'm a philosopher of physics turned software engineer.
+I'm currently a Software Engineer at Lockheed.

 **Technologies I work with:**